vaidasal/AnalyserX/README.md

 <img width="594" alt="Screenshot 2021-03-05 at 18 28 37" src="https://user-images.githubusercontent.com/51539520/110151316-9fad1980-7de0-11eb-830e-905ba683c5b7.png">

 # Moving Files
-It should be possible to move AnalyserX to different locations on your file system.
+It is possible to move AnalyserX to different locations on your file system.
 Links for files and data are relative.

 # Disclaimer
 It is the first version of AnalyserX.
 It is not well tested so it might include bugs and other inefficiencies.
 Many of the functions are expecting certain parameter names.
 Default names should work with data set made by Pixhawk devices.
 I am open to improvements and suggestions.